What is Baking Soda?

 Baking soda is the common name of sodium bicarbonate.
 The chemical formula of baking soda is NaHCO3.

-Medieval Egyptians first quarried Natron, natural deposit which mainly consists of Na2CO3.
-It was used as soap by them.
-It was in the year 1971 that NaHCO3 was first manufactured by a French chemist named Nicolas Leblanc.
+Baking Soda is also defined as Sodium Bicarbonate.
+The Medieval Egyptians first quarried Natron, a natural deposit which mainly consists of Na2CO3.
+They used it as soap.
+In the year 1971, NaHCO3 was first manufactured by a French chemist named Nicolas Leblanc.
 It was in the year 1846, John Dwight and Austin Church started a manufacturing unit to produce baking soda using sodium carbonate and carbon dioxide.

 - It is non-flammable.